frobertpixto/hand-drawn-shapes-dataset/README.md

 - Create nbviewer links for the notebooks?
 - Describe the Obvious vs Interesting.
 Easy vs cases where a human can hardly decide between 2 shapes.
 Also Rotation.
   - Describe examples for a progression of difficulties.
+- Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf

 Classification
 - Rename variables like X_train